Thread: Tuesday Roll Call 1/10

 2nd day of new math did not go as awesome as yesterday BUT I have a sneaky feeling they were up LATE reading and lack the ability to sleep in...
 Tues are laundry days so I should get back to that while they do LA instead of my computer (I honestly just sat down to log what we are doing today and 20 min later )Elizabeth

-Homeschooling my 2 eight year old boys (first year)
+Homeschooling my 2 nine year old boys (first year)

-Life coaching my 1 eighteen year old man-child
+Life coaching my 1 nineteen year old man-child

 01-10-2017, 04:39 PM #6